Water Intelligence PLC Announces Share Buyback and Updates Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Water Intelligence PLC announced the purchase of 10,000 of its own ordinary shares on 21 October 2025, executed through Dowgate Capital on the London Stock Exchange.
-The transaction, approved by shareholders, involves holding the purchased shares in treasury, affecting the total voting rights, which now stand at 19,088,538 ordinary shares.
-This move reflects the company’s strategic financial management and could influence shareholder interest and market perception.
+Water Intelligence PLC announced the purchase of 5,500 of its own ordinary shares at a price of 319.75 pence each, executed through its joint broker, Dowgate Capital.
+This transaction, authorized by shareholders, affects the company’s total voting rights, now standing at 19,361,038 ordinary shares.
+The purchased shares will be held in treasury, impacting the calculations for shareholder notifications under the Financial Conduct Authority’s rules.

 Spark’s Take on GB:WATR Stock